A Traveler's Guide Without Air Travel

 - The cards;

-- The VQV baggage identification tag.
+- The VQV luggage tag.

 Please note that upon your return, a survey will be emailed to you to complete.